r-dube/pickingflowers/lithuania.md

 \[4\]: Brussels teeming with Russian and Chinese spies, EU officials claim.
 Samuel Stolton.
 Euractiv.
 February 10, 2019.

-\[5\]: Lithuania bans ‘unreliable’ technologies from its 5G network.
+\[5\]: Lithuania bans 'unreliable' technologies from its 5G network.
 LRT (Lithuanian Radio and Television).
 May 25, 2021.

 \[6\]: Telia to remove all Huawei equipment in Lithuania.
 Reuters.
 November 30, 2020.